comixcraft/Editor/pr-guideline.md

 ## When the PR is accepted

-Go to the discord Channel and write a message @everyone and give a list of files that you changed.
+Go to the discord Channel **pull-request** and write a message @everyone and give a list of files that you changed.

 If there are specific points that were bringing bugs, mentions them too, so that everyone can have a small look on these points.